AliceFrezza01/InfSecProject/README.md

 ## XSRF/CSRF
-## Intercepting Chat Messages
-## Password Attacks (Burp Intruder)
-## Additional Vulnerabilities

-## ProductInfo Page
-Found vulnerabilities:
+For example on the product info page:
 - XSRF=CSRF due to Form submissions: it is possibl for a hacker to impersonate another User whilst the User is logged in.
   For example a click on an innocent Button on any web page might trigger a purchase of a product on this website.
   Example Code which can be used for XSRF:
     ```
     <form action="http://localhost/infsec_project01/productInfo.php?productId=2" method="post">
             <input type="hidden" name="buyProduct" value="BUY PRODUCT">